Have you always wanted an open wardrobe in your bedroom, but didn’t know where to start?

 I’ve always lusted after the Scandi style minimal open wardrobes and so when we moved in to our current home (which we renovated from scratch), I decided now was my chance.
 Also, I’m not a fan of readymade wardrobes as many tend to look so modular and bulky.
 But when I looked in to purchasing some stylish Scandi style clothes rails, they cost a lot.
 So we decided to make our own for a fraction of the price.

 We came up with this unique design for the clothes hanger and decided to use Ikea kitchen cabinets for the closed storage.
 You can of course use a ready made chest of drawers or anything you like under them.
 You can also add shelves above the rails.
 For an ultra minimal look, you can have nothing under or above the rails but you’ll have to find somewhere else to keep your smaller stuff.

 We started sketching and drawing and finally once we had designed it all, Richard set about making it.
 The design is striking with the angled look and it’s super practical too.

 We created identical rails for both of us and then had the drawer unit going across the length of the wall.
 A shared wardrobe isn’t an option in this house – c’mon people, do you know any woman who can share a wardrobe?!

 Two added and unexpected bonuses of this kind of open wardrobe are that it made me get rid of clothes I never wear.
 We all have a ton of those, don’t we?
 And also, now I don’t leave a ton of clothes lying on chairs and stuff because it’s so easy to hang them up every evening.

 Most of all, I love how minimal and light this DIY open wardrobe looks in our bedroom.
-And now you can make the same – the step by step written tutorial is available in my printable shop.
+And now you can make the same – get the free step by step tutorial above or at the end of this post.